sa4s-serc/switch/README.md

 Ensure `docker-compose.yml` is running:

-If not running, run following coomand from directory `observability`
+If not running, run following command from directory `observability`
 ```bash
 docker-compose up
 ```

-If using virtual enviorment:
+**If using virtual enviorment**:

 Ensure that you are in the virtual enviorment you had created, you can activate virtual enviorment using command:
 ```